 - Do meet your assigned deadline.
 But let us know if your story will be late.
 We may be able to arrange a deadline extension, but we get nervous if we don’t hear from you.

 - Do write to your assigned word count, or a little bit over.
 Going over by 20 or 30 percent is acceptable as it gives us room to edit.
 Going over by 50 percent or more creates a lot of editing work.
 In print, writing less than your assigned word count means we may not be able to fill the page, and will likely send your story back for more copy.

 - Do double-check your work.
 We fact check all print features.
 If you have been assigned a feature, you will also receive a document detailing how you can assist us in this procedure.
+Your checker will confirm everything in the piece is up-to-date and accurate, to make each feature as strong as possible.
+This involves reviewing transcripts or recordings from your interviews, and in some cases, your checker will need to speak to some or all of your sources.
 Unfortunately, we don’t have the resources to formally fact check the rest of the magazine or our online stories.
 We rely on your professionalism to ensure that the facts and spellings are correct.